 Much of Mt Roskill remained largely rural in character until after the Great Depression, particularly south of Mt Albert Roadi.
-State housing development had a significant impact on Mt Roskill in terms of its pattern of built development and the social and physical character of residential areas.
-It significantly increased the population and created demand for shops and services locally.
+State housing had a significant impact on Mt Roskill's pattern of built development and the social and physical character of residential areas.
+It significantly increased the population and created demand for local shops and services.